Other posts from the On a visit to… series:

 You Are A Badass written By Jen Sincero who lives in New Mexico

 When did you start practicing yoga?
-What did you find more tempting in this practice in the very beginning?
+What did you find more tempting in this practice at the very beginning?

 I do!
 The conception began from a desire to offer more of myself to my community and to the planet.
 I loved my previous job but I felt a calling to be of deeper service and contribution.
 The profoundness of yoga changed my life and I have a mandate to share what I’ve learned with as many people that care to experience it.
 The decision came from exactly that… THE DECISION.
 Once I decided the action would take on a form of its own.
 Everything you see executed from my biz is done entirely by myself.
 Minus the beautiful photography which is all taken by my talented sister.